 Are you and your spouse or domestic partner willing to work together to dissolve your marriage in a fair and cooperative way?

-Mediation with Hello Divorce is simple and easy to use.
-Meetings are scheduled by you through Hello Divorce and are conducted via Zoom conferencing.
-You can see and interact with your mediator in the comfort of your space and at a time that works for you.
+Mediation with LFLG or another affiliate online mediator is simple and easy to use.
+Meetings are scheduled online and are conducted via Zoom conferencing.
+You can see and interact with your mediator in the comfort of your own space and at a time that works for you.
 A unique feature we offer, so long as both parties are working to be productive, we offer unlimited mediation hours to make sure your issues are resolved.
-Once agreements are reached and your case is settled, Hello Divorce prepares all of the your forms including your final Divorce Judgment.
+Once agreements are reached and your case is settled, your forms are prepared and processed with the court.
 All that is left for you to do is start on the next chapter of your life!

 What is Mediation?

-Mediation with our experienced and Certified mediator is an opportunity for you and your ex to create an outcome that is guided but not bound by California Family Law rules.
+Mediation with our experienced, Certified LFLG mediator is an opportunity for you and your ex to create an outcome that is guided but not bound by California Family Law rules.
 In a mediative process, you can decide what is best for you and your family by designing an agreement that is tailored to your lives and unique situation.
 The mediator doesn’t represent either of you but is invested in shaping an answer that meets your joint and individual goals and will contribute legal expertise in helping you get there.

 How does Mediation work?